LCAV/audioROS/experiments/2020_12_9_rotating/PROTOCOL.md

 - 180_5, drone moved slightly because of connector
 - 270_20, sound of youtube video in the very beginning of recording
 - a few issues with rotations not done correctly, needed to restart a few times by setting previous_angle/previous_distance.

+Morning:
+- Started again at 20_0, because the communication somehow broke.
+Added appendix "new" to all new measurements from here on.